ptsteadman/notebook/stories/feyerabend.md

 need to map the world onto an a sixteen-bit codepoint plane.
 It's going to get messy."

-Addison helped Feyerabend pick out a few of the programmers involved in the project, and invited them to Warsaw.
+Addison helped Feyerabend pick out a few programmers, and invited them to Warsaw.
 Feyerabend them up in their own room, and told them to build whatever they thought would work.

 They did drugs, stayed up late, and played a lot in virtual reality.
 But progress started to happen.
 A number of special displays, speakers, and experimental inputs were mounted inside the MRI.
 It looked ugly.

-Feyerabend used herself as a test subject.
+Feyerabend used herself as the test subject.

-The first thing symbol they grounded was trees.
+The first thing symbol they grounded was trees, a nod to Addison.
 Videos, scents, images of trees.
-Feyerabend thought back to the trees in her backyard growing up, absract syntax trees.
+Feyerabend thought back to the trees in her backyard growing up; absract syntax trees.
 Trees.

 The ocean.
 Lake.
 Void.
 Heaven.
 Heaven was kind of corny, rendered as some Christian thing, incense.
 More concepts.
 Then the whole cycle again.

 <hr>

 It worked.
-After a week with the training program, Feyerabend could perfectly associate 256 qualia radicals with her own private version of each concept.
+After a week with the training program, Feyerabend could reliably associate 256 qualia radicals with her own private version of each concept.
 Real world, concrete concepts.

-Over the weekend, the programmers encoded qualia sequences for the book of Genesis, songs by Rush, every bombastic thing they could find.
+Over the weekend, the programmers encoded qualia sequences for every bombastic, primitive thing they could find: the book of Genesis, songs by Rush, poems by Rumi.
 On Monday morning, Feyerabend listened to them all, and cried.

 "Guys, it's really amazing," she said.
 "I heard it all in a like, a minute.
-There aren't many words yet, but it's so clear.
+There isn't much yet, but it's so clear.
 I wish we had more machines so you could try it out."

 <hr>

-Feyerabend was spending more and more time in the MRI machine, alone.
+Feyerabend was spending more and more time in the machine, alone.
 Now, besides her thoughts and emotions, there was this third new voice, a quiet fast whisper, the voice of the computer.

 <hr>

 It was summer again.
-To celebrate finishing the first round of experiments with the CBI, the Warsaw project team took a trip to the ocean.
-During the day, the team avoided the beach.
-Feyerabend spent the day on the ground floor of the beach house, reading a book in a wicker chair.
+To celebrate, the Warsaw project team took a trip to the ocean.
+During the day, the team avoided the beach, only leaving the guest house to get watermelon juice at a roadside stand.
+Feyerabend ordered for the team in Polish.
+She spent most of the day on the ground floor of the house, reading a book in a wicker chair.

 Right before sunset, Addison invited Feyerabend for a walk down the beach.
-It was now empty except for a group of art students photographing a woman dressed in a mermaid costume.
+It was now empty except for a group of art students photographing a friend.

 Feyerabend and Addison took off their sandals, and walked through the surf.
 Feyerabend's heart sung as seawater rushed under her feet.